immcantation/immcantation/CONTRIBUTING.md

 git remote -v
 ```

-4. Create an issue in the immcantation repositoy
+4. Create an issue in the immcantation repository

 If needed, create an issue in the relevant immcantation repository to discuss your changes or
 let others know what you are working on.
 This is a good way to coordinate with others and get feedback.